openstack-archive/swiftonfile/doc/markdown/quick_start_guide.md

 Execute the remakerings script to prepare new rings files.
 In a SAIO setup remakerings scipt is usually situated at ~/bin/remakerings.You can also run above rings builder commands manually.

-Notice the mapping between SP index (2) defined in conf file above and the object ring builder command.
+Notice the mapping between SP index (`2`) defined in `swift.conf` file above and the object ring builder command.

 #### Load the new configurations
 Restart swift services to reflect new changes: